Enabling repository-stored Bamboo Specs

 In the Bamboo Specs tab, enable Scan for Bamboo Specs.

 Bamboo Specs from this repository will be able to modify your plans and deployments in Bamboo.
-Make sure that write permissions to this repository are properly set in Bitbucket Server as any commit to this repository will refresh Bamboo configuration.
+Make sure that write permissions to this repository are properly set in Bitbucket Data Center and Server or Bitbucket Cloud as any commit to this repository will refresh Bamboo configuration.

 Available only to users with global 'Create' permission.
 Use this option if you want to be able to create new build projects and deployment projects from Bamboo Specs.
 Bamboo Specs will be allowed to access and modify projects thus created.All projects